mediafellows/ansible-role-ecs-cluster/README.md

 ## Dependencies

-Depends on no other A`nsible roles.
+Depends on no other Ansible roles.

 ## Example Playbook